2023 College Bowl Betting Odds

 Can I bet on college sports in Michigan?

 Yes.
 As sports betting has been legalized in Michigan, there have been questions about the legality of wagering on college sports.
 For example, in New Jersey, while a green light has been given to wagering on NCAA events, bettors are prohibited from placing wagers on games involving NJ teams.

-Betting on college sports is allowed, including in schools located in the state.
+Betting on college sports is allowed, including on schools located in the state.
 That’s great news for fans of Michigan and Michigan State, as well as all of the other programs that make their home here.

-After the college football bowl game matchups are announced, sportsbooks will release the betting lines for each contest to the public.
-Bettors quickly begin to weigh in, and the action will stay strong right up until kickoff.
+After college football bowl game matchups are announced, sportsbooks will release the betting lines for each contest to the public.
+Bettors quickly begin to weigh in, and action will stay strong right up until kickoff.

 |Oregon||+3.5 (-110)||+150||O 52.5 (-110)|

 For this fictitious matchup between the Ducks and Wolverines, the game listing shows the team names and a series of numbers next to each of them.
 From left to right, these numbers represent the following: point spread, moneyline and total odds.

 A glance at the line tells us that Michigan is a 3.5-point and the overall favorite, and that the game projects to have a decent amount of scoring — the bar is set at 52.5 points.